Managing Your Finances With A Power Of Attorney

 No financial power of attorney is valid after you have passed away.
 It is only valid while you are alive.
 What makes this an excellent part of your estate plan is that it helps to protect you while you are alive, whereas your will and trust protect your assets after you have passed away.

-To find out more about getting a financial power of attorney, please contact the Law Office of Deborah N. Arthur today by calling 703-278-2028 or sending us an email online.
+To find out more about getting a financial power of attorney, please contact the Law Office of Rebecca L. Evans today by calling 703-278-2028 or sending us an email online.
 We are happy to discuss your estate plan as a whole and look forward to helping you determine whether having a financial power of attorney would be a smart part of your estate plan.
-From our office in Annandale, we help people throughout Northern Virginia.
+From our office in Springfield, we help people throughout Northern Virginia.